Public Access and Services Policies

 - Levels of technical support to access the data or information may vary depending on the specific publication and format.

 - Statistical software packages such as SAS or SPSS and GIS software (except LANDVIEW) are not available at our depository library.
-Some of these are provided to UL Lafayette students, faculty and staff from the UL Computing Services and other labs or departments on campus.
+Some of these are provided to the University of Louisiana at Lafayette students, faculty and staff from the Univeristy's Computing Services and other labs or departments on campus.